Trump and Republicans release memo targeting FBI's Russia probe | The Japan Times

 But perhaps the biggest question hung over Deputy Attorney General Rod Rosenstein.

-Rosenstein oversees the Russia investigation and has the power to fire special counsel Mueller, because his boss, Attorney General Jeff Sessions, recused himself.
+Rosenstein oversees the Russia investigation and has the power to fire Mueller because his boss, Attorney General Jeff Sessions, has recused himself.

 He was the only law enforcement official named in the memo who has not already been fired by Trump or moved from their post.